Monica and Friends: Merchandising

 In the late 60s a line of dolls with characters Monica, Jimmy Five, Thunder, Horacio and Lucinda was manufactured by Trol Company, this was the first merchandising of the franchise.
-The character Thunder became mascot of a tomato sauce brand of the food company Cica in the late of 60s.
+The character Thunder became the official mascot of a tomato sauce brand of the food company Cica around the late 60s.
 An extensive line of toys and other products with the characters began to be manufactured since the 70s by various toy companies and remain heavily sold to the present in Brazilian stores.
 In 2004, Monica alone was considered one of the most profitable toy characters by the director of the manufacturer Multibrink, which is one of the current toy manufacturers in the franchise.

 During the 80s, the franchise also came to have its own store network.
 The Lojinha da Mônica and Trenzinho da Mônica, had branches in several states of Brazil, selling products related to characters.
 In 2013, the franchise was restarted in the form of an e-commerce portal.